fiomfd/ATCM2025/Data Analysis/README.md

 - Data matrices
 - Central limit theorem

 Some of these interactive notebook programs download public data and extract meaningful information.
+We believe that such interactive notebooks suggest a mordern style of classes on data science including statistics.